pgolovkin/stringcache/README.md

 Test for string comparison

+I've decided to test when String is getting from string pool or not.

+To find out it I've just used comparison using `==` operator.

 As a result I see an output when compare object links:

  matchSameNewStrings positive = 0, negative = 1000000